 2. Purina ONE Chicken and Rice 8 lb Bag

-- Real chicken as first ingredient: Supports strong muscles and healthy energy
+- Real chicken as first ingredient: Supports strong muscles and healthy heart

 - Supports joint health